MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pgdiskann.md

 ('[1.0, 2.0, 3.0]'),
 ('[4.0, 5.0, 6.0]'),
 ('[7.0, 8.0, 9.0]');
--- create a diskann index by using the L2 distance operator CREATE INDEX my_table_embedding_diskann_idx ON my_table USING diskann (embedding vector_l2_ops)
+-- create a diskann index by using Cosine distance operator CREATE INDEX my_table_embedding_diskann_idx ON my_table USING diskann (embedding vector_cosine_ops) -- create a diskann index by using the L2 distance operator CREATE INDEX my_table_embedding_diskann_idx ON my_table USING diskann (embedding vector_l2_ops)
 ```